glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 The default variable selection procedure assumes that we have no prior knowledge of which fixed effects should not be penalized during the model fitting procedure.
 In order to indicate that a covariate should not be subject to penalization (and therefore always remain in the model), one can use the \code{fixef\_noPen} argument.
 See the \code{glmmPen} function documentation for further details.

 After running an initial grid search over the default fixed and random effects penalty parameters, users may desire to re-run the variable selection procedure using alternative settings, such as different penalty sequences (e.g.~a finer grid search) or different convergence criteria.

-The computation of the minimal penalty model for the BIC-ICQ criterion calculation can be time-consuming.
-In order to save the minimal penalty model posterior samples to be used for a BIC-ICQ calculation after a subsequent tuning parameter selection grid search, the user can save the posterior samples as a file-backed \code{big.matrix} using the argument \code{BICq\_posterior} = ``file\_location/file\_name''.
+In this scenario, re-computing the the minimal penalty model for the BIC-ICQ criterion calculation can be time-consuming.
+In order to save the minimal penalty model posterior samples needed for the BIC-ICQ calculation and re-use these samples to compute the BIC-ICQ within a subsequent tuning parameter selection grid search, the user can save the posterior samples as a file-backed \code{big.matrix} using the argument \code{BICq\_posterior} = ``file\_location/file\_name''.
 This saves the backing file and the descriptor file as \file{file\_location/file\_name.bin} and \file{file\_location/file\_name.desc}, respectively.
 If the file name is not specified, then the posterior samples are automatically saved to the working directory with the file name ``BICq\_Posterior\_Draws''.
-These saved posterior samples can then be re-loaded in R as a \code{big.matrix} using the \code{attach.big.matrix} function from the package \pkg{bigmemory} \citep{bigmemory2013}.
+These saved posterior samples can then be re-loaded in R as a \code{big.matrix} using the \code{attach.big.matrix} function from the package \CRANpkg{bigmemory} \citep{bigmemory2013}.
 In secondary calculations using \code{glmmPen}, the recalculation of this minimal penalty model fit can be avoided and these posterior samples can be used by calling \code{BICq\_posterior} = ``file\_location/file\_name''.